mchristenson5891/nation-war-game/README.md

 - Build Player class and Game object.
 - Build basic constructors, attack methods, build methods
-- Area and Map elements for HTML will be clickable.
 - Gather image(s) and coordinate numbers for area and map
 - Test if onClick functions will work on hot spots.
 - Make onClick methods call attack functions.
-- Switch turns correctly after each player attacks.
+- Switch activity between players correctly after each player attacks.

 ## User Stories
 - The game gives an alert which starts the game.